bediger4000/python_cons_car_cdr/README.md

 I also did a [Go language](cons2.go) implementation.
 It's similar to the Python version, except it specifies argument and return types.
+I had to use a lot of `interface{}`, and I defined a few types to avoid head-spinning function signatures.

 ## Interview Analysis